tanmay-kapoor/stocks/out/production/ass4/DESIGN-README.md

 # Design of the project

-## The design of the program is divided into 3 segments, namely, model, controller, and view.
+## The design of the program is divided into 3 segments, namely, model, view, and controller.

 ### View
 *The view is what the end user of the program interacts with.